• Home

 Esse Taco: Go to Brooklyn (WIlliamsburg) and hit up Bedford Ave for some tacos.
 Super Casual and so cool!
 The full on street side, open walls and windows makes for a really fun experience.

-Buvette: West Village casual - you must go here and experience it.
+Buvette: West Village casual.
 Coffee, lunch or small bites at dinner.
 Its fantastic for all.
 On one trip I went twice, That’s how much I love it.
 They have an awesome cookbook as well.

 Torrisi: One of THE hottest tables in New York and it's warranted.
 Goof luck getting a reso.
 Try going for lunch - may have a better chance of getting in.

-The Polo Bar: Paris, Chicago and now NYC…it’s the 'to be seen' restaurant.
+The Polo Bar: It’s the 'to be seen' restaurant.
 Old school and opulent.
 Good luck getting a table and good luck NOT seeing a famous person there.

 Lucali: David Beckham’s favorite pizza joint – located in Brooklyn